danijeljw/danijelj/source/_posts/2016-06-08-souffle-round-2.markdown

 {% img /images/2016/06/08/20160608.iPhone6SPlus.2537.800.jpg 800 800 'doing what i do best, whipping' 'doing what i do best, whipping' %}

-The results ?
-Of course they're a success !
+The results?
+Of course they're a success!
 Jake called me a [MasterChef](https://tenplay.com.au/channel-ten/masterchef) 😉

 {% img /images/2016/06/08/20160608.iPhone6SPlus.2539.800.jpg 800 800 'MasterChef Danijel beats with love' 'MasterChef Danijel beats with love' %}

 I'd like to make food for Jake for the rest of his life.
 I think my experience with the kitchen and food is enough to bring to our relationship that something that will last our lifetime spent together.
 I do hope he knows how much I love him.
 He's the sunshine on a rainy day for me.

 Did Tom like the soufflé, naturally of course.
-Whipped cream and all !
+Whipped cream and all!